 most liveable city was Vancouver, a city which had built no freeways for 40 years and relies instead on superior public transport with low fares and high cost recovery.
 From 2011 Vancouver has rated a mere 0.2% behind Melbourne in third place overall, while Vienna continues in second place – and one can safely say it’s not road-building that has propelled Melbourne into the top spot.
 Perhaps those who carry on about freeways producing economic growth should pay heed to the Economist‘s view – it is the flagship publication of economic rationalists, after all.

 The other major ranking of liveable cities comes from the annual W.M.
 Mercer Quality of Life studies, which rate cities on a wide range of factors including climate, business environment, crime, public services, housing and leisure, and specifically consider factors such as public transport quality, air pollution and traffic congestion.
 Cities like Vancouver, Vienna and Zurich which top the EIU rankings also do well in the Mercer rankings.
 But Melbourne, despite outranking most other cities on all indicators other than transport, has never come first in the Mercer rankings.
-Currently it ranks only 18th in the world, down from equal 12th in 2003.
+As of 2010 it ranked only 18th in the world, down from equal 12th in 2003.
 That ‘most liveable city’ tag really depends on who you listen to!

 |2010 Mercer Ranking of World’s Most Liveable